Copy files on schedule, like every day at 23:00, or every sunday at 02:00

 Copy from Windows to Linux, Mac, Windows, Raspberry Pi, Mainframes, FreeBSD, and good old FTP servers.

 Copy files 10 or 100.000 files.
 1KB or 100GB.
 Copy even 25 files in parallel => Faster.

 Built-in support for SSH and FTP/S connections.
 Uses FIPS 140-2 certified components.

 View a history of all file transfers, and get email notifications on copy errors.

-Automate file transfers over FTP protocol.
+Automate file transfers over SSH, FTP/S, and FTP protocols.
 You can synchronize, copy and move files and folders.